 > Skip to contents (site navigation)

-Our laboratory combines three analytical tools for the characterisation of molecular structure: mass spectrometry, nuclear magnetic resonance spectroscopy and electron microscopy.
-The instrumentation is spread in buildings A, C, U and L on campus.
-In addition to own scientific research, the contractual work is provided for academic and industrial partners (reQuest application).
+Our laboratory combines three analytical tools for the characterization of molecular structure: mass spectrometry, nuclear magnetic resonance spectroscopy and electron microscopy.
+The instrumentation is spread across buildings A, C, U and L on campus.
+In addition to our own analytical and microbiology research, contractual work is provided for academic and industrial partners (reQuest application).

 ^ Page top